 (8) A provider of money management who is also the individual's payee shall not request or accept reimbursement through more than one funding source for the services that fall under the responsibilities of a payee.
 Additional money management tasks beyond the responsibilities of a payee may be determined necessary through the person-centered planning process and authorized in the individual service plan.

 (9) A provider of money management shall not also provide homemaker/personal care, participant-directed homemaker/personal care, or shared living to the same individual.

-(10) A provider of money management shall not act or represent himself or herself as an accountant, financial advisor, attorney, or other licensed professional unless he or she is licensed as such by the state of Ohio.
+(10) Providers of money management shall not act or represent themselves as accountants, financial advisors, attorneys, or other licensed professionals unless licensed as such by the state of Ohio.